Cap-go/tutorials/src/content/plugins-tutorials/capacitor-ios-app-tracking.git.md

 ---
-"title": "Using Capacitor iOS App Tracking Package", "description": "This tutorial will guide you through the process of using the capacitor-ios-app-tracking package to track events in your iOS application.", "created_at": "2023-06-14",
+"title": "Using Capacitor iOS App Tracking Package" "description": "This tutorial will guide you through the process of using the capacitor-ios-app-tracking package to track events in your iOS application."
+"created_at": "2023-06-14"
-"published": true,
+"published": true
 "slug": "capacitor-ios-app-tracking.git"
 ---